Ubiquiti Business Wi-Fi

 The access points are set up and controlled by software that is installed on one of the computers in the network.
 The UniFi Controller requires Java, unfortunately, but makes up for that with fast performance and admirable simplicity for anyone reasonably well-versed in small business networking.

-By default, the UniFi Controller software sets up a single wireless network that is broadcast by all the wireless access points on the network – and it arranges it so the WAPs do not conflict with each other.
-I have two UniFi WAPs in my house; my laptop and tablets join whichever one is closer when they wake up.
-(I found out during testing that I didn’t need two WAPs, by the way.
-The range is far better than my previous Linksys and Cisco equipment and my whole house could be covered by a single UniFi WAP.
-I’m leaving both set up for testing.)
+By default, the UniFi Controller software sets up a single wireless network that is broadcast by all the wireless access points on the network.
+It arranges it so the WAPs do not conflict with each other.
 The Controller software scales up and is capable of managing thousands of WAPs at multiple locations, with detailed maps and lots of complex options.
 Fortunately it’s simple and intuitive for small installations.